 You can also call us on 01706 335353 (please note all calls are recorded).

-We will do our best to give you an appointment with the doctor or nurse of your choice.
-If you wish to see a particular clinician please let us know and we will note it in your record.
+We will do our best to give you an appointment with the doctor or nurse of your choice but our care navigators will signpost you to the most appropraite service or clinician.

 Appointments are also available to book online via the MyGP app.
 We require all patients who wish to sign up for this service to bring in two forms of ID , one of which should have a photograph of you.
 This is for security reasons as you will need to be given a password to access the system.
 The NHS app also allows you to verify you identity using your passport or driving licence without you needing to bring these documents into the practice.

 If you require advice, ring our reception.
 We can arrange for a doctor or nurse to speak to you when they are free.